 When Taylor Swift cut her hair, it marked the start of a new era.
 While she continues to maintain her Old Hollywood style, she is continually reinventing past looks and showcasing them in modern ways.
 Taylor is also a fan of the fringe, and these two hairstyles feature different ways to wear bangs.
 To achieve either of these styles, we recommend curling the hair and pinning each curl to set.
 Once the hair has cooled, un-pin and comb through each curl to loosen the wave.
 For her formal look, curl the fringe, tuck the hair behind one ear and spray with Kerastase Laque Couture to hold it in place.

 No one does short beach waves like Ashley Benson; she knows how to change her style while still keeping with her bead-hair comfort zone.
 While both looks below feature bohemian waves, one also features braids and a faux shave.
-When creating the relaxed curl that both these looks require, be sure to leave the ends out when curling with the Silver Bullet Fastlane 25mm Iron.
+When creating the relaxed curl that both these looks require, be sure to leave the ends out when curling with the Remington Curling Iron.
 Brush the curls once you’ve finished to turn them into soft waves.
 The idea with both these styles is not to be too fussy over details because in order for this look to be edgy you have to take a no-fuss approach.

 5. Straight Hair

 If your hair has been short for a while, it’s only natural to want longer locks.
 However, to gain that length, we must endure through the awkward middle phase.
 Nowadays we refer to this length as the lob, and stars such as Elizabeth Olsen have made it their signature style.
-Elizabeth prefers a deep, side part no matter whether she’s wearing shaggy waves or a curly updo to create an effortless finish.
+Elizabeth prefers a deep side part no matter whether she’s wearing shaggy waves or a curly updo to create an effortless finish.
 Use a double-barrelled iron, work the hair in different directions before applying Paul Mitchell’s Spray Wax into the hair for texture and shine.

 SUBSCRIBE TO OUR NEWSLETTER